Oak Tree School

 These children and young people have boundless potential so, at the heart of Oak Tree School’s provision, will be a rich and stimulating curriculum, specialist personal development education and targeted therapeutic programmes delivered by talented and specialist staff.

 The impetus for this project has been a partnership between Brighter Futures for Children, Reading Borough Council and Wokingham Borough Council as part of their commitment to providing additional special school places for local children close to their own communities.
-We are proud to lead on this project on their behalf and should like to congratulate all those Trust colleagues and partners who contributed to the application, and will be instrumental to making vision a reality.

 Community, inclusion and respect are key Maiden Erlegh Trust values and they underpin our vision for Oak Tree School.
 As the project progresses, we will continue work with our partners and listen to parents and children to realise our vision.
 Only in this way can we meet the needs of every child and help each one to reach their potential.